tunetheweb/web-vitals/README.md

     <td><code>web-vitals.base.iife.js</code></td>
     <td>--</td>
     <td>
+      <p><strong>This build has been <a href="https://github.com/GoogleChrome/web-vitals/issues/238">deprecated</a>.</strong></p>
-      An IIFE version of the <code>web-vitals.base.js</code> bundle (exposed on the <code>window.webVitals.*</code> namespace).
+      <p>An IIFE version of the <code>web-vitals.base.js</code> bundle (exposed on the <code>window.webVitals.*</code> namespace).</p>
     </td>
   </tr>
   <tr>
     <td><code>polyfill.js</code></td>
     <td>--</td>
     <td>
+      <p><strong>This build has been <a href="https://github.com/GoogleChrome/web-vitals/issues/238">deprecated</a>.</strong></p>
       <p>The "polyfill" part of the "base+polyfill" version.
 This script should be used with either <code>web-vitals.base.js</code>, <code>web-vitals.base.umd.js</code>, or <code>web-vitals.base.iife.js</code> (it will not work with any script that doesn't have "base" in the filename).</p>
       See <a href="#how-to-use-the-polyfill">how to use the polyfill</a> for more details.
     </td>
   </tr>
 </table>

+<a name="which-build-is-right-for-you"><a>

-### Which bundle is right for you?
+### Which build is right for you?

-Most developers will generally want to use either the "standard" bundle or the "attribution" bundle (via either the ES module or UMD version, depending on your build system), as they're the easiest to use out of the box and integrate into existing build tools.
+Most developers will generally want to use "standard" build (via either the ES module or UMD version, depending on your bundler/build system), as it's the easiest to use out of the box and integrate into existing tools.

-However, there are a few good reasons to consider using the "base+polyfill" version, for example:

-- FID can be measured in all browsers.
-- CLS, FCP, FID, and LCP will be more accurate in some cases (since the polyfill detects the page's initial `visibilityState` earlier).
+However, if you'd lke to collect additional debug information to help you diagnose performance bottlenecks based on real-user issues, use the ["attribution" build](#attribution-build).

+For guidance on how to collect and use real-user data to debug performance issues, see [Debug Web Vitals in the field](https://web.dev/debug-web-vitals-in-the-field/).

 ### How the polyfill works

+_**⚠️ Warning ⚠️** the "base+polyfill" build is deprecated.
+See [#238](https://github.com/GoogleChrome/web-vitals/issues/238) for details._

 The `polyfill.js` script adds event listeners (to track FID cross-browser), and it records initial page visibility state as well as the timestamp of the first visibility change to hidden (to improve the accuracy of CLS, FCP, LCP, and FID).

 In order for it to work properly, the script must be the first script added to the page, and it must run before the browser renders any content to the screen.
 This is why it needs to be added to the `<head>` of the document.

-The "standard" version of the `web-vitals` library includes some of the same logic found in `polyfill.js`.
-To avoid duplicating that code when using the "base+polyfill" version, the `web-vitals.base.js` bundle does not include any polyfill logic, instead it coordinates with the code in `polyfill.js`, which is why the two scripts must be used together.
+The "standard" build of the `web-vitals` library includes some of the same logic found in `polyfill.js`.
+To avoid duplicating that code when using the "base+polyfill" build, the `web-vitals.base.js` bundle does not include any polyfill logic, instead it coordinates with the code in `polyfill.js`, which is why the two scripts must be used together.

 ## API